-Beaches, parks and other public spaces are still reserved for exercise only, but a backyard picnic is a great way to reconnect with up to two of your best buddies at a time – throw down a few rugs (at an acceptable social distance), mix up some quarantinis, and relax to the sound of your children going absolutely beserk after being cooped up for weeks on end.
+Beaches, parks and other public spaces are still reserved for exercise only, but a backyard picnic is a great way to reconnect with your family – throw down a few rugs (at an acceptable social distance), mix up some quarantinis, and relax to the sound of your children going absolutely beserk after being cooped up for weeks on end.
 Don’t have a backyard?
 A floor picnic will do the trick just as well!

 Recreate a modern artwork

 In late March, the Getty Museum challenged its Twitter followers to recreate a well-known artwork using family members and household objects.
 What started out as a fun way of passing time in lockdown became an international phenomenon – check out the Getty Museum Challenge subreddit for some of the best submissions so far.
 Raid your cupboards, assemble your family (and up to two friends!), and let your creativity run wild.

 Let’s face it: with bars and restaurants still closed, you’re likely to have more than a few free evenings up your sleeve.
 Why not spend it learning a useful (or entirely impractical) new skill via livestream?
 Make your own beeswax wraps, create up-cycled jewellery or make soaps and bath bombs with Class Bento; take an online dance class with Move Through Life; or polish your business skills with an online workshop from Guild of Objects – there are literally thousands of online self-improvement opportunities just waiting for you to find them.